Complementary stability mechanisms

 Gyroscope also incorporates several complementary stability mechanisms, which work together with the core Gyroscope mechanisms to strengthen stability.

-The leveraged loan mechanism also complements the core Gyroscope mechanism.
-It provides another way in which Gyroscope participants can rationally support the peg if the reserve becomes under-collateralized.
-In particular, if the GYD price ever falls significantly below $1 (e.g., if there is a significant cryptocurrency crash), then CDP holders will be able to deleverage their CDPs at a discount.
+The leveraged loan mechanism may thus provide another way in which Gyroscope participants can rationally support the peg if the reserve becomes under-collateralized.
+In particular, if the GYD price ever falls significantly below $1 (e.g., if there is a significant cryptocurrency crash), then leverage holders will be able to deleverage their positions at a discount.
 This has the further effect of reducing the GYD supply and returning the GYD price toward $1.

 The reserve can be recapitalized through auctioning governance tokens or future reserve yields.
 Governance is incentivized to do this at opportune times as opposed to solely as last resorts in the middle of a crisis.
 If times are good, and governance token valuation is sky high, governors are incentivized to auction off new tokens early to boost the reserve.
-Just like Tesla’s issuance of new shares at an all-time-high on 8th December 2020.
 See reserve securitization in the white paper.

 More coming soon.